Why Summer Colds Can Feel So Much Worse Than Winter Ones

 How long does a summer cold last?

-If it is indeed a cold, it should go away in a few days or a week, according to NIH.
+If it is indeed a cold, it should go away within 7 to 10 days according to Nidirect.
 But if you have a high fever, aches, or just generally feel like you got hit by a truck, that could be a sign that you have the flu.
 In which case, you'd want to see a doctor who can prescribe an antiviral medication to treat the influenza virus.

 How do you deal with a summer cold?

 There's no cure for the common cold whether it strikes in the winter or the summer.
-The best thing you can do is treat your symptoms, according to the CDC.
-There are various OTC nasal decongestant medications that can help un-stuff your nose, and some home remedies that may soothe your sore throat.
-Staying hydrated is key when you're sick in the summer, because you might already be losing fluids from the warmer temps.
+The best thing you can do is treat your symptoms, according to the NHS.
+There are various over the counter medications that a pharmacist can help with.
+Get plenty of rest, gargle salt water to soothe the throat and also staying hydrated, is key when you're sick in the summer, because you might already be losing fluids from the warmer temps.
 Otherwise, your best bet is to chill out and know that this too shall pass.

 Advertisement